Class D-1 state volleyball: No. 1 Pleasanton leads top four ranked teams into semifinals

 Mead 3, South Platte 0: The No. 4 Raiders (24-6) took two early sets over No. 5 South Platte before rallying in set three for a 25-16, 25-17, 25-21 victory.
 Mead will make its first state semifinal appearance since 2012.

-Archbishop Bergan 3, Amherst 0: No. 3 Archbishop Bergan (25-10) is back in familiar territory, taking care of business on its first day of the state tournament with a 25-18, 25-20, 25-18 victory over Amherst.
+Archbishop Bergan 3, Amherst 0: No. 3 Archbishop Bergan (25-10) is back in familiar territory, taking care of business on its first day of the state tournament with a 25-18, 25-20, 25-18 victory over Amherst (20-11).
 Bergan advances to a third consecutive semifinal match.
-The Knights will face No. 2 BDS following the conclusion of Friday's Pleasanton/Mead match.
+The Knights will face No. 2 BDS following the conclusion of Friday's Pleasanton-Mead match.

 Get in the game with our Prep Sports Newsletter